Worship in UU Churches

 Worship is a process which intentionally tries to help stimulate people’s self awareness and self actualization.
 We want it to inspire and call forth connections to our deepest values.
 Since the hope is to help people ‘transform’ into their best selves – and – since we know this kind of transformation happens at very deep levels of character, it is important that worship be crafted to reach people beyond incidental, surface-level ideas.

-Purpose of Worship
+Different Kinds of Worship